 This is our midterm presentation from 10/18/2018, detailing our thought process in our game mode development so far.
 One of the issues we addressed is that our game was unequally fun for different roles.
 Our original V1 game was more fun for Hackers while in V2, Agents had more fun.
 Our midterm presentation also explains our current focus on communication of the gameplay.
 The next step is to make some decisions to clarify the objective of our game and to emphasize moments of the game we want to highlight.

-I worked on One Hand Clapping, a singing platformer game, as a concept artist.
+One Hand Clapping was the best selling game on itch.io and was nominated for Unity's best student game.
+I worked on this singing platformer game as a concept artist.
 I created more than 40 different rough concepts for environments and characters.
 Here is a link to the game.

 I was an animator for both characters at 0:35 - 0:39, wolf bite and robot dysfunction animation.

-I designed and drew concept art for the three main corridors of the game.
-The design documentation can be found by clicking on each picture.
+Chrysalis was also nominated for Unity's best student game in 2018.
+I was the main game designer/level designer on Chrysalis.
+I designed the main levels and drew concept art for the three main corridors of the game.
+The game design documentation can be found by clicking on each picture.
 Here is a link to the game!

 Daisies is a drawing and gifting-giving game I created meant for others to get through tough times.
 An attempt to mitigate depression for players, and an experiment to design a game towards peace.
 Here are my playtest reports and an essay detailing my goals and thought process for making this game.